 Terms of Service for Whereby Embedded

-These Terms of Service for Whereby Embedded (“Terms”) apply to the use of the service Whereby Embedded (the "Service" or “Whereby”), and constitute a contract between an individual or a company which shall receive and use the Service (the “Customer”) and the Supplier providing the Service, Video Communication Services AS, Gate 1 no. 101, 6700 Måløy, Norway (the “Supplier").
+These Terms of Service for Whereby Embedded (“Terms”) apply to the use of the service Whereby Embedded (the "Service" or “Whereby”), and constitute a contract between an individual or a company which shall receive and use the Service (the “Customer”) and the Supplier providing the Service, Whereby AS, Gate 1 no. 107, 6700 Måløy, Norway (the “Supplier").

 These terms govern the Customer’s access to and use of the Whereby application and website (the “Service”), and any video, sound, text, graphics, or other materials sent, received, stored or otherwise appearing in the Service (collectively referred to as “Content”).
 Parts of the Service may display Content that is not the Supplier’s (“User Content”).
 Such content is the sole responsibility of the person or entity that has made it available, see below for restrictions on content in the Service.
 When “Content” is used in this document, it refers to both contents provided by the Supplier and User Content collectively, unless otherwise specified.

 Where applicable, the “Supplier” shall also be understood as a reference to sub-contractors the Supplier may engage or otherwise cooperate with in connection with the Service.

 The Service provided to the Customer by the Supplier is a developer API as an extension of the Business plan for the Customer to integrate Whereby in their own products or tools.

 Whereby Embedded creates one-time meeting rooms that are deleted after the meeting is over.
 These meetings can be embedded in the Customers app.